-Circumferential and lower void ratio as compared to KO2 enhances its traction while on-road, and also faceted tread blocks and sipes improve wet and soft snow traction, giving good grip and handling.
+The lower void ratio as compared to KO2 enhances its traction while on-road, and also faceted tread blocks and sipes improve wet and soft snow traction, giving good grip and handling.

 Narrow grooves with a decent look give this tire a great advantage over on-road, producing less noise making the tire more comfortable.

-The BFG KO2 has a cut and chip-resistant compound molded in its aggressive tread pattern.
+On the other side, the BFG KO2 has a cut and chip-resistant compound molded in its aggressive tread pattern.

-The higher void ratio gives this tire a little disadvantage over on-road comfort because it produces more noise.
+But the higher void ratio gives this tire a little disadvantage over on-road comfort because it produces more noise.

 AT has a lower void ratio as compared to KO2, making the tire lesser effective in muddy conditions.

 The lower void ratio and center rib design between tires cause hurdles in navigation through the mud because of the lower space available between its tread blocks and shallow sipes.